Statistical inference for data science

 This course includes 5 attempts.

-The ideal reader for this book will be quantitatively literate and has a basic understanding of statistical concepts and R programming.
-The book gives a rigorous treatment of the elementary concepts in statistical inference from a classical frequentist perspective.
-After reading this book and performing the exercises, the student will understand the basics of hypothesis testing, confidence intervals and probability.
-Check out the status of the book at github https://github.com/bcaffo/LittleInferenceBook
+The ideal reader for this course will be quantitatively literate and has a basic understanding of statistical concepts and R programming.
+The course gives a rigorous treatment of the elementary concepts in statistical inference from a classical frequentist perspective.
+After reading this course and performing the exercises, the student will understand the basics of hypothesis testing, confidence intervals and probability.
+Check out the status of the book at GitHub https://github.com/bcaffo/LittleInferenceBook

 Course Material